Hydoponics Water Quality and Water Treatment--A MUST READ!

 You know where I tasted the best tap water?
 ARUBA! ...an island off the coast of Venezuela.
 Why?
-The island desalinated the sea water by distillation from the heat off their power plant.
+The island desalinated the seawater by distillation from the heat of their electric power plant.
 Smart, right?!
 The water came out of the tap distilled!
-I also bought some dank (...or not-so-dank) which included a sketchy exchange involving two dudes, one for money, the other for the bud.

-In this article I talk about Total Dissolve solids, Reverse Osmosis Filtration, Well Water, Water Softeners, and Water Treatment.
-The last topic, water treatment, is a must read for everyone, even if you skim past the first topics.
+In this article, I talk about Total Dissolved Solids, Reverse Osmosis Filtration, Well Water, Water Softeners, and Water Treatment.
+The last topic, water treatment, is a must-read for everyone, even if you skim past the first topics.

 Total Dissolved Solids (TDS)

-The units of measurement depend on the meter and user's preference.
+The units of measurement depend on the meter and the user's preference.
 TDS values are conventionally in "parts per million" (ppm), a value that is roughly equivalent to milligrams per liter (mg/L) of solution.
-Alternatively you can track the amount of minerals based on the conductivity in units of Siemens or, commonly, milliSiemens.
-If you want to dive into conductivity and how it works, check out Bluelab's article Conducitvity.
-Also check out Bluelab's FAQ's #5 "What PPM Scale Should I Use?"
+Alternatively, you can track the amount of minerals based on the conductivity in units of Siemens or, commonly, millisiemens.
+Learn about the different conductivity scales, check out Bluelab's article, "What are the different conductivity scales?
+What do they mean?".

-I recommend cloning with water under 200 ppm on the 500 scale before nutrients are added.
+I recommend cloning with water below 200 ppm on the 500 scale before adding nutrients.
 That is 0.4 millisiemens (mS) conductivity or 400 microsiemens (uS).
-Once you add nutrients to your water these values will increase depending on nutrient strength.
-Owning an EC or TDS meter allows you to track you water quality and nutrient levels.
+Once you add nutrients to your water, these values will increase depending on the strength of the nutrients.
+Owning an EC or TDS meter lets you monitor your water quality and nutrient levels.

 I personally log conductivity in microsiemens (uS) which is 1/1000 a millisiemen (mS).
-For customers I often will speak in terms of the more common hydroponic values milliSiemens (0.002 - 3.0 mS is usual) or ppm (1 - 1500, also a common range).
+For customers, I often speak in terms of the more common hydroponic units: millisiemens (0.002 - 3.0 mS is usual) or ppm (1 - 1500 ppm is a standard range).
 I have operated grows with water supplies ranging from 60 ppm to 3000 ppm.
 The two higher values were 500 and 3000 ppm and were on rural wells tapping aquifers linked to limestone.
 These high TDS values out of the tap required filtration.

 Reverse Osmosis Filtration (RO):

-Reverse osmosis pushes your water through membranes with such small pores that ions can not easily pass through BUT most of the water can.
+Reverse osmosis pushes your water through membranes with pores so small that ions cannot easily pass through, BUT most of the water can.
 There's a small amount of water that can't make it through referred to as 'brine' and contains the molecules and ions too big to make it through the RO membrane.
-Usually the brine tubing from your RO is black or some other color to indicate it is the unwanted water.
-I recommend using that brine to water your grass, top-off swamp coolers, or other application as apposed to dumping it down the drain.
+Usually, the brine tubing from your RO is black or another color to indicate it contains unwanted water.
+I recommend using that brine to water your grass, top off swamp coolers, or other application as opposed to dumping it down the drain.
 Installing an RO can seem daunting, but it's easy.
 If you're overwhelmed, work closely with the tech support of the manufacturer.

 With your RO system, you can prevent this increase to 10% by changing your ion-exchange column (also referred to as a Mixed Bed Ion Exchange column).
 Simply change out the last column every time the TDS jumps back up to the 10% value mentioned above.
-Some mixed-bed ion exchange resins have a color indicator that changes colors when saturated.
-I don't believe the ion exchanger is necessary for water used in cloning unless your going through a Water Softener.
+Some mixed-bed ion exchange resins have a color indicator that changes color when saturated.

 Water Softeners

-Water softeners swap potentially “good” or unknown minerals for sodium ions.
-This is to protect your home appliances because sodium salts are very soluble and will not leave mineral deposit.
-While most mineral salts, such as calcium , will leave deposits and build up within appliances.
-Problem is sodium (Na) is not an essential mineral in plant nutrition or hydroponics.
-In high amounts sodium will antagonize or compete for uptake with certain nutrients, such as potassium (K).
+Water softeners swap calcium ions for sodium ions.
+This is to protect your home appliances because sodium salts are very soluble and will not leave mineral deposits.
+While calcium (and other minerals) can leave deposits and build up in appliances.
+The problem is that sodium (Na) is not an essential mineral for plant nutrition or hydroponics.
+In high amounts, sodium will antagonize or compete for uptake certain nutrients, such as potassium (K).
 If you use a softener, take note of the TDS/EC of Sodium after the filter.
-If the 10% residual minerals is above 50 ppm, that is ~50 ppm sodium, you may consider regularly exchanging your Ion Exchange Column on you RO OR switch to potassium salts (KCl) in your water softener.
+If you're above 50 ppm, you may consider regularly exchanging your Ion Exchange Column on your RO OR switching to potassium salts (KCl) in your water softener.
 Using potassium salts would make your RO flow-through potassium (K) instead of sodium (Na).
 Bags of Potassium softener salts are generally sold where sodium softener salts are available.

 Water Treatment

-By now you have water that is below 200 ppm minerals (or 0.4 mS TDS) AND the mineral content is plant safe (ie calcium or potassium).
+By now, you have water with minerals below 200 ppm (or 0.4 mS TDS), AND the mineral content is plant-safe (i.e., Calcium or Potassium).
 The next topic is water treatment.
-In cloning we prefer water treatment, while the results are different from city-to-city.
-For example, I found a suburb in Dallas, TX with ~4 ppm free chlorine on my test strips.
+In cloning, we prefer water treatment, while the results vary from city to city.
+For example, I found a suburb in Dallas, TX with ~4 ppm free chlorine on pool test strips.
 This is near levels recommended for swimming pools.
-Meanwhile in Austin the reading was undetectable.
-You can use chlorine test strips from a local pool supply to get to know your waters treatment level.
-I like the strip that tell you pH, alkalinity, total chlorine, and more...they're a great check-up for all your instruments, too.

-If you have tap water that's below 4 ppm Chlorine, or has undetectable free chlorine, I recommend your initial cloning water is boosted to 4 ppm chlorine.
+If you have tap water below 4 ppm Chlorine or undetectable free chlorine, I recommend boosting your initial cloning water to 4 ppm chlorine.
 This is even more important if you're using well water.
 Here's the recipe:

 0.10 - 0.20 mL/gal of Bleach® (8.25% sodium hypochlorite) yields approximately 2 - 4 ppm of free chlorine and an ideal dose range for UNROOTED cuttings.